 The RTP header fields of a segmented set of Security Data Packets shall be configured as described below, with the marker (M) bit of the packet containing the beginning of a Security Data payload set to '1'.
 The marker (M) bits of remaining packets of the set shall be set to '0'.
 This allows the Transmission system on the Data Consumer end of the CTP to reconstruct the Security Data payload after any resequencing takes place.

-On reception, a Security Data Packet Set shall be re-sequenced and extracted into an SDPS Encrypted Data payload as described in Section 6.4.5.1.
+On reception, a Security Data Packet Set (SDPS) shall be re-sequenced and extracted into an SDPS Encrypted Data payload as described in Section 6.4.5.1.
 This payload shall be processed as described in Section 6.4.5.3 to produce either an Authentication Key payload as described in Section 6.4.5.4 or a Public Key Distribution payload as described in Section 6.4.5.5.
-A Data Consumer can accumulate RTP packets until it has received a syntactically complete data structure.
-If a packet is missed, as determined by a missing sequence number or premature reception of a packet with the marker (M) bit set to '1', indicating the start of the next Security Data Packet Set, then one or more packets have been lost, and the entire Security Data set has been lost.
+A Data Consumer can accumulate RTP packets until it has received a syntactically complete SDPS data structure.
+If a packet is missed, as determined by a missing sequence number or premature reception of a packet with the marker (M) bit set to '1', indicating the start of the next Security Data Packet Set, then one or more packets have been lost, and the entire Security Data Packet Set has been lost.
 Any accumulated Security Data shall be discarded.
-Note that, because packets from different payloads within a Security Data Stream cannot be interleaved, a single segmented payload will appear in consecutive Tunneled Packets.
+Note that, because packets from different payloads within a Security Data Stream cannot be interleaved, a single segmented payload will appear in consecutive Tunneled Packets addressed to the same UDP port number (30066) assigned for carriage of Security Data Streams.

 Security Data Stream RTP header fields shall follow the syntax defined in RFC 3550 [6], with the following additional constraints: